gristlabs/grist-help/help/widget-custom.md

 send all the document data to a third party, and modify your document in any way.

-We do not recommend using `Full document access` permissions at this time, since the API for modifying the document is not yet stabilized.
-If you have an urgent need, however, do contact us and request early access.

 If you are writing your own custom widget you can specify what access level it needs as part of the initial **ready** message.
 Possible values are: `none`, `read table` and `full`.